Thermal Entropy, Density Disorder and Antiferromagnetism of Repulsive Fermions in 3D Optical Lattice: Abstract

 \section{Abstract}

-The celebrated antiferromagnetic phase transition was realized in a most recent optical lattice experiment for 3D fermionic Hubbard model [Shao {\it et al}., Nature {\bf 632}, 267 (2024)].
-Despite the great achievement, it was observed that the AFM structure factor (and also the critical entropy) reaches the maximum around the interaction strength $U/t\simeq 11.75$, which is significantly larger than the theoretical prediction as $U/t\simeq 8$.
-Here we resolve this discrepancy by studying the interplay between the thermal entropy, density disorder and antiferromagnetism of half-filled 3D Hubbard model with numerically exact auxiliary-field quantum Monte Carlo simulations.
-We have achieved accurate entropy phase diagram, which allows us to simulate arbitrary entropy path on the temperature-interaction plane and to track the experimental parameters.
-We then find that above discrepancy can be quantitatively explained by the {\it entropy increase} as enhancing the interaction in experiment, and together by the lattice {\it density disorder} existing in the experimental setup.
-We furthermore investigate the entropy dependence of double occupancy, and predict its universal behaviors which can be used as useful probes in future optical lattice experiments.
+The celebrated antiferromagnetic (AFM) phase transition was realized in a most recent optical lattice experiment for the 3D fermionic Hubbard model [Shao {\it et al}., Nature {\bf 632}, 267 (2024)].
+Despite this important progress, it was observed that the AFM structure factor (and also the critical entropy) reaches the maximum at an interaction strength $U/t\simeq 11.75$, which is significantly larger than the theoretical prediction of $U/t\simeq 8$.
+Here, we resolve this discrepancy by studying the interplay between the thermal entropy, density disorder, and antiferromagnetism in the half-filled 3D Hubbard model, using numerically exact auxiliary-field quantum Monte Carlo simulations.
+We have achieved an accurate entropy phase diagram, enabling us to simulate arbitrary entropy path on the temperature-interaction plane and track experimental parameters effectively.
+We find that above discrepancy can be quantitatively explained by the {\it entropy increase} associated with increasing interaction strength in experiment, and together by the lattice {\it density disorder} present in the experimental setup.
+We further investigate the entropy dependence of double occupancy and predict universal behaviors that could serve as valuable probes in future optical lattice experiments.